Strain Requirements

 Inactivation Buffer

 The tubes that we send you contain 500 µL of DNA/RNA Shield from Zymo Research.
 This buffer effectively inactivates pathogens, including tough-to-lyse microbes, without the need for any additional steps.
-Samples are stable at 4-25˚C for >2 years, and indefinitely at -20˚C. When exposed to low temperatures, the buffer may crystalise.
-This can be resolved by warming the buffer to room temperature and mixing.
+Samples are stable at 4-25˚C for >2 years, and indefinitely at -20˚C. If exposed to low temperatures, a precipitate may form.
+This can be resolved by warming the buffer to above 37°C and mixing gently.
+The buffer's functionality is not affected.

 We ask you to read the Safety Data Sheet for DNA/RNA Shield, which can be accessed via the manufacturer’s website.

 If you prefer to provide your own tubes, we require 2 mL screw cap tubes with an outer diameter of 11 mm, which is the standard diameter for microcentrifuge rotors.
 Tubes must contain 500 µL of DNA/RNA Shield, which can be purchased from Zymo, or one of their regional distributors.
-You then can print your sample ID labels from your project portal; note that we do not accept handwritten labels.
+Your sample ID labels are listed in your project portal; note that we do not accept handwritten labels, so you will need to print the numbers and attach them to your tubes.

 Sample Information